Creating Lean Workstations

 Quarterman Lee, president of Strategos Inc., believes it may be time for engineers to resurrect the principles of motion economy that were codified in the 1930s and then successfully applied during World War II.
 "In its fascination with computers, American industry pretty much forgot about motion economy during the 1960s," Lee says.
 "When lean manufacturing was re-imported from Japan, motion economy was left behind.

 With this in mind, manufacturing engineers need to become familiar with the basic principles of ergonomics.
 For example, it's important to have an understanding of the three primary ergonomic operating zones: the optimum work zone, the optimum grab zone and the maximum grab zone.
 Parts presentation, the assembly sequence and tool organization should all be limited to the optimum zones as much as possible.

-"It's important to remember that people move in arcs, not straight lines," says Chris McIntyre, president of Ergonomics at Work Inc. (Waterloo, ON).
-"Too many workstations tend to be designed as a rectangular desk.
+"It's important to remember that people move in arcs, not straight lines," says Chris McIntyre, president of Ergonomics at Work Inc. "Too many workstations tend to be designed as a rectangular desk.
 As you move parts and tools further out from the side of the body, they become harder to reach."